cgutierrezpa/rpc-distributed-chat/README.md

 # RPC Distributed Chat System

 This project was developed during the _Distributed Systems_ course taken in Universidad Carlos III de Madrid during my Computer Science and Engineering Bachelor's degree.
-It consists of a distributed chat system that allowed multiple distributed Java clients to be connected by means of an RPC Server coded in C.
+It consists of a distributed chat system that allowed multiple distributed Java clients to be connected by means of a Server coded in C that handles the client-server connections using RPCs.

 ## Instructions